CodeToCommunicate/CoCoLessons/coco_1_coding_environment/index.md

 ## Homework

-* Read about Jupyter Notebook
-* Make a short Jupyter Notebook that includes Python code and Markdown text
+* Create a short Jupyter Notebook that includes Python code and Markdown text, then run it on the JupyterHub
 * Skim over the Software Carpentry shell lesson ([English](https://swcarpentry.github.io/shell-novice/), [Spanish](https://swcarpentry.github.io/shell-novice-es/))

-These are open-ended assignments;
-you can do as little or as much as you'd like, you will not be graded.
+These are open-ended assignments--you can do as much or as little as you'd like; you will not be graded.
-The important thing is to try these--they are tools we'll be using through CoCo, so the work you put in now will pay off later!
+The important thing is to try them.
+They're tools that we'll be using throughout CoCo, so the work you put in now will pay off later!